 Answers about Lessons

 Taking private lessons is a personal choice made by the skater and his/her parents.
 A few skaters begin taking private lessons as soon as they step on the ice.
 Some parents prefer to wait to see if their skater truly loves the sport enough to explore it further with the assistance of a Professional Coach.
 The sessions at this club are divided into natural blocks of skill progressions.
 By the time a skater moves out of CanSkate and into the Intro to STAR Session, they are usually ready to try a private lesson and it is recommended.

-The answer is yes and no. This club offers a wide variety of group style lessons at the Junior (and higher) level designed to enhance the program and allow all skaters to continue to learn the basics of skating.
+The answer is yes and no. This club offers a wide variety of group style lessons at the Intro to STAR (and higher) levels designed to enhance the program and allow all skaters to continue to learn the basics of skating.
 So, yes – your skater can continue to learn more about skating without taking private lessons.
 However, be aware that group lessons can only provide the basic information for a skater.
 They cannot provide personal direction or detailed assistance that a private lesson is designed to do.
 Private or semi-private lessons are recommended at this stage to allow your skater to progress safely as the skills they are learning become more intricate.
 A private coach is required on our Intermediate and Senior sessions and highly recommended on Intro to Starskate.